Belalirshad/AB-Movies-Backend/Readme.md

 - Ensure MongoDB is running and accessible through the `MONGODB_CONNECTION_STRING` specified in the `.env` file.
 - When running in Docker, ensure the MongoDB connection string (`MONGODB_CONNECTION_STRING`) is set to the appropriate container name

-## License

-This project is Distributed under the MIT License.
-See [LICENSE.txt](./LICENSE.txt) for more information.